Project Frame4J — a Java framework

 - a bundle of ready made tools for

-- developers and
+- developers (including Rasppberry Pi) and

 - administrators of web sites, domains and repositories.